 Travelers: Most popular

 Travelers is the biggest underwriter of workers compensation in the United States.4 With more than 2,000 workers compensation claim professionals who can walk you through the entire claims process, Travelers also has a solid focus on customer experience and customized insurance solutions.
-Other advantages of Travelers include the following:
+Other Travelers advantages include the following: